sqwyer/sqwyer/README.md

 ### What I use to code
 :computer: I use NodeJS, TypeScript, & other frontend languages!

-:hammer_and_wrench: Git, GitHub, Visual Studio, Discord.
+:hammer_and_wrench: Git, GitHub, Visual Studio Code, Atom, Discord.

 ### What I do
 - :heavy_check_mark: create random Node projects